Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 - photo of error page
    To resolve the issue, I understood the error was not arising from the Python App View or code because the server ran with no issue.
 The problem lied within my filepath.
 The **index.html** file was not in the 'templates/home' folder but actually just inside 'templates'.
 The filepath should be **app_name > templates > app_name > index.html**

+When creating a pathfile in **setting.py** for my static folder, the "STATICFILES_DIR" produced this error:
+- insert static_dir_error
+To rectify the issue, as per the error message, I made the "STATICFILES_DIR" os.path into a tuple with this syntax | **STATICFILES_DIRS = (os.path.join(BASE_DIR, 'static'),)**

 ## Bugs
+Encountered my first bug when building the homepage template.
+Everything appeared on screen as expted, with the search fucntion returning "q='search input'" signalling success but the dropdown functionality wasn't present.
+- insert photo dropdown_bug
+The bug fix was due to JS and using Bootstrap 4 classes when I installed Bootstrap 5 with this project.
+To correct the issue, in Bootstrap 5, the "data-toggle" class has now been changed to "data-bs-toggle", the dropdown functionality is now working.

 # Technologies Used <a name="languages"></a>